Joaos3092/Genetic-data-analysis/README.md

 - [Notebook 13](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/blob/master/13.%20Outliers_genetic_structure.ipynb)
 focuses on the identification of samples from non-reference sources under different structure parameters ([Fig. 4](https://github.com/SantosJGND/Stats_Lab/blob/master/Complementary_data/Supplemental_Figure_S11.png)).

-- [Digits](https://github.com/SantosJGND/Digits) a aside on controlling for admixture proportions for many individuals as a function of proxy genomic position.
+- [Digits](https://github.com/SantosJGND/Digits): an aside on controlling for admixture proportions for many individuals as a function of proxy genomic position.

 ## References

 - Jiang CJ and Cockerham CC.
 1987.
 Use of the multinomial Dirichlet model for analysis of subdivided genetic populations.
-Genetics 115(2): 363-366.
+Genetics **115**: 363-366.

 - Sawyer SA and Hartl DL.
 1992.
 Population genetics of polymorphism and divergence.
-Genetics 132(4): 1161-1176.
+Genetics **132**: 1161-1176.

 - Williamson S, Fledel-Alon A and Bustamante CD.
 2004.
 Population genetics of polymorphism and divergence for diploid selection models with arbitrary dominance.
-Genetics 168(1): 463-475.
+Genetics **168**: 463-475.